moos/wordpos/README.md

     synonyms: [ 'amazing', 'awe-inspiring', 'awesome', 'awful', 'awing' ],
     lexId: '0',
     ptrs: [],
-    gloss: 'inspiring awe or admiration or wonder; "New York is an amazing city"; "the Grand Canyon is an awe-inspiring sight"; "the awesome complexity of the universe"; "this sea, whose gently awful stirrings seem to speak of some hidden s oul beneath"- Melville; "Westminster Hall\'s awing majesty, so vast, so high, so silent"  ' } ], 'awesome'
+    gloss: 'inspiring awe or admiration or wonder; <snip> awing majesty, so vast, so high, so silent"  ' } ], 'awesome'
 ```
 In this case only one lookup was found.
 But there could be several.